 This clause provides language-independent descriptions of vulnerabilities in programming languages that can lead to application vulnerabilities.
 Each description provides:

-• a summary of the vulnerability,
+a summary of the vulnerability,

-• characteristics of languages where the vulnerability may be found,
+characteristics of languages where the vulnerability may be found,

-• typical mechanisms of failure,
+typical mechanisms of failure,

-• techniques that programmers can use to avoid the vulnerability, and
+techniques that programmers can use to avoid the vulnerability, and

-• ways that language designers can modify language specifications in the future to help programmers mitigate the vulnerability.
+ways that language designers can modify language specifications in the future to help programmers mitigate the vulnerability.

+Descriptions of how vulnerabilities are manifested in particular programming languages are provided in annexes of this Technical Report.
+In each case, the behaviour of the language is assumed to be as specified by the standard cited in the annex.
+Clearly, programs could have different vulnerabilities in a non-standard implementation.
+Examples of non-standard implementations include:

+compilers written to implement some specification other than the standard

+use of non-standard vendor extensions to the language

+use of compiler switches providing alternative semantics.

 6.2 Terminology